hebepro/compass_agile_enterprise/erp_app/README.md

 ##Initializer Options

 - widgets
-  - This should be let as an empty array.
+  - This should be left as an empty array.
 CompassAE will add any available widgets if finds.
   - Default : []
 - session_warn_after
   - This is the time in minutes when the user will be warned that thier session is about to expire due to inactivity.